 Turbine by BOOMLibrary Review

-BOOM Library has just released their first sound design plugin.
+BOOM Library has just released its first sound design plugin.
 Professional sound designers know BOOM Library for the effects libraries that have been used in Movies, Shorts, Trailers, Games, and TV-Shows.

 With Turbine BOOM Library stepped away from the comfort zone and developed a unique plugin that can be used to make engine, car, robotic and Sci-Fi sounds.